Pituitary Cushing disease; ACTH-secreting adenoma

 Cushing disease is a condition in which the pituitary gland releases too much adrenocorticotropic hormone (ACTH).
 The pituitary gland is an organ of the endocrine system.

 Cushing disease is caused by a tumor or excess growth (hyperplasia) of the pituitary gland.
-The pituitary gland is located at the base of the brain.
+The pituitary gland is located just below the base of the brain.
 A type of pituitary tumor called an adenoma is the most common cause.
 An adenoma is almost always benign (not a cancer).

 With Cushing disease, the pituitary gland releases too much ACTH.
 ACTH stimulates production and release of cortisol, a stress hormone.
 Too much ACTH causes the adrenal glands to make too much cortisol.

 Cortisol is normally released during stressful situations.
-It controls the body's use of carbohydrates, fats, and proteins and also helps reduce the immune system's response to swelling (inflammation).
+It controls the body's use of carbohydrates, fats, and proteins.
+It also helps reduce the immune system's response to swelling (inflammation).

 Symptoms of Cushing disease include: